Jidnyasa-07/Hotel-Reservation-System-JDBC/README.md

 ### Contributing 🤝
 - Contributions are welcome!
 Feel free to open issues and pull requests for bug fixes, enhancements, or new features.

-### Acknowledgments 🙏
-- Special thanks to all contributors and supporters of the Hotel Reservation System project.

 ### Happy booking! 🌆